The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 So who needs to receive a 1099?

-2. You paid them via cash, check, ACH, or a personal payment processor (Venmo, Zelle, etc…)
+3. You paid them via cash, check, ACH, or a personal payment processor (Personal Venmo, Zelle, Paypal Friends & Family, etc…)

 The only exception to that last requirement is lawyers – they need a 1099 even if they’re taxed as a corporation.